 The King Center screened the film at the College Football Hall of Fame.
-Following the screening, King and T.I. moderated an onstage discussion with film participants, along with Michael Soenen, Suzanne Malveaux and Brandon "Styx" Salaam-Bailey.
+Following the screening, Dr. Bernice King and T.I. moderated an onstage discussion with film participants, along with Michael Soenen, Suzanne Malveaux and Brandon "Stix" Salaam-Bailey.
 (Photo by Adrianne Murchison.)

 Word is spreading about a documentary that Dr. Bernice King says reflects the kind of healing that can take place in communities everywhere.